mpmdean/pymcaspec/README.md

 print(S)
 to show a summary of the scanned and baseline motors.

-The motors can be accessed by indexing this
+The motors can be accessed by indexing their names as
 H = S['H']
 I = S['APD']
+or using the column number starting from zero.
+H = S[0]
+I = S[-1]

 Non-scanned (baseline) motors are accessed as
 S.get_baseline('chi')